 Gold Terra holds a portfolio of gold exploration assets in the well-established mining jurisdictions of the Northwest Territories and New Brunswick.
 Both areas have substantial exploration upside with a history of high-grade gold results, along with the advantage of existing supporting infrastructure in place.
-The most advanced of these assets is the Con Mine Option Property (as defined below), which is adjacent to the City of Yellowknife, Northwest Territories.
+The most advanced of these assets is the Con Mine Option Property (as defined below), which is adjacent to the city of Yellowknife, Northwest Territories.
 Gold Terra reported an initial Mineral Resource estimate ("MRE") of 109,000 gold ounces in the Indicated category and 432,000 gold ounces in the Inferred category on the Con Mine Option Property in September 2022.
 The Yellowknife project ("YP") is contiguous to the Con Mine Option Property and has an Inferred Mineral Resource of 1.2 million gold ounces ("Moz") (March 2021).

-The Company's focus is on high-grade gold targets on its +918 square kilometre land position along the prolific Campbell Shear ("CS") structure which has yielded more than 14 Moz of gold at grades above 15 grams per tonne ("g/t") from the former Giant and Con mines.
-The Con Mine Option Property has added a key piece of ground to the Company's YP land holding with potential to add high-grade gold resources.
+The Company's focus is on high-grade gold targets on its 918 square kilometre land position along the prolific Campbell Shear ("CS") structure which has yielded more than 14 Moz of gold at grades above 15 grams per tonne ("g/t") from the former Giant and Con mines.
+The Con Mine Option Property, from which the historic Con Mine produced more than 6.1 Moz averaging 16 to 20 g/t gold, has added a key piece of ground to the Company's YP land holding with potential to add high-grade gold resources.